ddhp/cssinjs/cssinjs.md

 2. in your js file, you can get unique class name by `style[originalName]`
 3. style-loader add style sheet into `<head>` during runtime

-## One common problem when handling css in js
+## extract css
-server side rendering(SSR)
+pros:
+    - parallel loading of CSS/JS resources

-for example, if you render the bundle on server side, it wouldn't work. since `style-loader` utilizes browser-only api.
+    - if you bundle is run/rendered on the server side, it wouldn't work. since `style-loader` utilizes browser-only api.

 ## Other things to handle
+- **server side rendering(SSR)** Later!!!

+below are not in the scope of this talk, basically with right plugin and config, not a big problem
 - hot reload(for better development experience)
 - code splitting

-not in the scope of this talk, basically with right plugin and config, not a big problem

 ## CSS module is lacking
 counter intuitive compose api